raikoho/MoniTrack/README.md

 ![MoniTrack Banner](MoniTrack.png)

 It is a powerful and versatile monitoring tool designed to keep an eye on your system's health, security, and performance.
-Whether you're a security enthusiast, system administrator, or simply a tech-savvy user, MoniTrack provides comprehensive insights into your system's activities, resource usage, and potential threats.
+Whether you're a security enthusiast, system administrator, or simply a tech-savvy user, It provides comprehensive insights into your system's activities, resource usage, and potential threats.

 ## Features